A Deep Reinforcement Learning Approach for Solving the Traveling Salesman Problem with Drone: Computational Studies

 \subsection{Training and Evaluation Configurations}

 \paragraph{Data Generation} We generate two sets of datasets for TSP-D from different types of locations.
 In \emph{random locations} dataset, we randomly sample x and y coordinates of each node from a uniform distribution over $[1, 100] \times [1, 100]$, with the exception of the depot node which is distributed over $[0, 1] \times [0, 1]$.
 This makes the depot always located at the corner.
+This generation method is identical to \citet{agatz2018optimization}.

 While such a uniform sampling is standard in the TSP-D literature, we create a new dataset named \emph{Amsterdam} for more realistic experiments, from the dataset originally used in \citet{haider2019optimizing}.
-In particular, to identify potential demand locations for urban mobility and logistics services, we used an electric-vehicle (EV) parking location dataset used in \citet{haider2019optimizing}.
+In particular, to identify potential demand locations for urban mobility and logistics services, we used an electric vehicle (EV) parking location dataset used in \citet{haider2019optimizing}.
 As EVs are usually parked on the urban streets, next to the curbside chargers, these locations reflect where potential customers are located.
 For a detailed description of the dataset, refer to \citet{haider2019optimizing}.
 We randomly pick depot and customer nodes from the entire Amsterdam dataset to create various problem instances.
 We use the Amsterdam dataset for evaluation only and generate the training data on the fly using kernel density estimation.
 In particular, we estimate probability density functions of x and y coordinates of the customer nodes using Gaussian kernels.
-We deploy the Gaussian-KDE library of SciPy \citep{2020SciPy-NMeth} that selects bandwidth using the Scott's Rule \citep{scott2015multivariate}.
+We deploy the Gaussian-KDE library of SciPy \citep{2020SciPy-NMeth} that selects bandwidth using Scott's Rule \citep{scott2015multivariate}.

 \paragraph{A critic network for HM} The architecture of the critic network has similarities to the actor network, except we do not use recurrent neural networks.
 The goal of the critic network is to estimate the total time needed to serve all the customers and return back to the depot, which is achieved through embedding the initial state of the graph.
 In particular, we embed x and y coordinates of the nodes through element-wise projections with 1D convolution networks whose outputs are passed through attention followed by feed-forward networks.
 We use Python 3.8 and PyTorch 1.5 for all our implementations.